Nanasaki-Ai/Bangkok-Intersection/README.md

 You can **skip this step** by downloading the [data](https://pan.baidu.com/s/1ANqBnCyIplW-DCj-e2f9gw?pwd=pit3) (65MB) we preprocessed earlier.

-*Stage 3:* Generates the detection value in txt format.
-Its format is similar to the real value:
+- *Stage 3:* Generates the detection value in txt format.
+Its format is similar to the ground truth:

         -track_id
         -How many times (all 2)